lukaszliniewicz/Pandrator/README.md

 # Pandrator, an audiobook generator

 Pandrator is a tool designed to transform text into spoken audio using a variety of APIs and processing techniques.
-It is still in alpha stage and I'm not an experience developer, so the code is far from perfect in terms of optimisation, features and reliability.
+It is still in alpha stage and I'm not an experience developer (I'm a complete noob, in fact), so the code is far from perfect in terms of optimisation, features and reliability.
 Please keep this in mind.
 It leverages the XTTS model(s) for text-to-speech conversion, enhanced by RVC_CLI for quality improvement and better voice cloning results, and NISQA for audio quality evaluation.
 Additionally, it incorporates Text Generation Webui's API for local LLM-based text pre-processing, enabling a wide range of text manipulations before audio generation.

 ## Requirments